firmansubagjaa/obsidian-firman/Seminar/International/01-GEN Z, How to Protect Mental Health in The Digital Age.md

 - The American Psychological Association (APA) states that Gen Z individuals are more likely to report mental health concerns than previous generations (APA, 2023).
 - In a 2022 survey of 1055 Gen Z adults, 1 out of reported having more bad days than good within a 1-month time frame (APA, 2023)
 - Mckinsey Health Institue (2022) found that Generation Z experiences more health problems, particularly in regards to mental health.

+___

+## Not all social media use bring negative effect, there are some Positive Effect:

+- Access to Information
+	- Learning resources are abundant and diverse.
+- Global Networking
+	- Ability to connect with peers and mentors worldwide.
+- Creativity and innovation
+	- Platforms like TikTok and YouTube encourage creativity.

+___

+## Not all social media use bring negative effect, there are some Positive Effect:

+- Enhanced motivation and personal growth
+- Realistic self-evaluation
+- Goal-setting
+- Fostering a sense of belonging, emotional support and identity.
+- More open to conversations about mental health, reduce stigma.

+___

+## Protecting Mental Health

+##### Digital Detox and Mindfulness

+- Practicing ***Self-control** in:
+	- Set Priorities - Be aware of your Goal
+	- Setting limits on screen time.
+	- Curating a positive online community.
+	- Scheduling regular breaks from technology.
+	- Creating tech-free zones at home.
+	- Develop Strong Offline Habits.
+-